HieuCodes/hieucodes.github.io/_posts/2024-06-19-alair-post.md

 The whole time I've been in high school (I'm a sophomore) I've always had to hear what other kids thought of him.
-I was always Mr.Wong's friend.
+I was always Mr. Wong's friend.
 (Sometimes they call him Mr. Wonger which is the name of the totally loser shoes he always wears).
 Some kids dissed him just to get on my nerves.
 Some kids just dissed him period because that's what you do with teachers.
 The thing is though, he expects everyone to do their best just like he does, and when you don't try your hardest he doesn't cut you any slack.
 That's how he is at home and at school.
-I only just figured out what a good qual- ity that is.
+I only just figured out what a good quality that is.
 That's what makes him brave in his cancer battle and what made me brave, too when I was younger.
 Whether I wanted to be or not.
 Anyway, I always just wanted to be some regular kid in school but because of Alair being a teacher there I was different.
 I realize two things now.